Skip to main content

 2. Avoid SELECT *

-Fetching only the needed columns reduces I/O and memory use.
+Selecting only the required columns reduces I/O and memory usage.

 SELECT * vs SELECT name, grade